Partnerships for Environmental Public Health (PEPH)

 Project Description

-Although environmental health initiatives have been successful in reaching certain groups of consumers and workers about safer chemical alternatives, the Latinx immigrant community often experiences environmental health disparities due to lack of knowledge and awareness, or limited accessibility to safer cleaning alternatives.
+Although environmental health initiatives have been successful in reaching certain groups of consumers and workers about safer chemical alternatives, the Latino/Latina immigrant community often experiences environmental health disparities due to lack of knowledge and awareness, or limited accessibility to safer cleaning alternatives.

-This partnership will provide a foundation for building a joint worker-community effort to build domestic cleaners’ capacity to recognize their exposures, improve working conditions, and reduce exposures to hazardous cleaning agents in the larger Latinx immigrant community.
+This partnership will provide a foundation for building a joint worker-community effort to build domestic cleaners’ capacity to recognize their exposures, improve working conditions, and reduce exposures to hazardous cleaning agents in the larger Latino/Latina immigrant community.

 Specific project aims are to: